dokku/dokku/docs/development/pluginhooks.md

 # TODO
 ```

-### `pre-release-herokuish`
+### `pre-release-buildpack`

 - Description: Allows you to run commands before environment variables are set for the release step of the deploy.
-Only applies to applications using herokuish.
+Only applies to applications using buildpacks.
 - Invoked by: `dokku release`
 - Arguments: `$APP`
 - Example: